-This is another fairly basic inquiry.
-Candidates with some accounting training or experience should have no trouble coming up with an answer.
-As with question one, the manner in which the applicants reply may show you they are under- or overqualified for a junior-level job at your company.
+This is another relatively simple question.
+Job candidates with some accounting training or experience should have no trouble with their answer.
+As with the question above, how applicants reply will show whether they’re ready for an entry-level job at your company.

-Use this as a starting point in the interview to explore a candidate’s knowledge of ledgers.
-Observe the interviewee's initial reaction and use it as a leaping off point for further discussion of skills related to the opening you are trying to fill.
-Expect the response to reveal the extent to which the applicant has thought through how accounts relate to lines of business and generally accepted accounting principles.
+Use this question to explore a candidate’s knowledge of ledgers and as a launch pad for further discussion of skills related to the available position.
+A good response will reveal that the applicant has thought through how accounts relate to lines of business and generally accepted accounting principles (GAAP).

-This accounting interview question can open a conversation about the ways the applicant has approached this routine process with previous employers.
-This line of inquiry allows recent grads to apply theoretical knowledge in venturing educated guesses.
-The answer will reveal the level of understanding of the methods most commonly used and could open a dialogue about how your company handles this.
+Accounting interview questions like this one can help bring to light how the applicant has approached a routine process with previous employers.
+For recent grads, this line of inquiry allows them to apply theoretical knowledge in venturing educated guesses, which could open a dialogue about how your company handles this issue.

 Accounting professionals, particularly those who have managed ledgers or had jobs as full-charge bookkeepers for more than a couple of years, should be able to speculate on this scenario.
 A candidate with more formal training specific to auditing or fraud analysis will likely explain this thoroughly and be able to provide examples.

 7. Which enterprise resource planning (ERP) systems have you used?

 Candidate answers should not be vague here; either they have direct experience with an ERP system or not.
 Candidates should describe the brand or system they used, which tends to vary depending on company size.

 Applicants who worked with smaller companies may describe a more customized or hybrid ERP solution they used.
 The more specificity they can give around the ERP system, the better.
 The way applicants answer this interview question will reveal how much training they would need on your system.
 (For entry-level candidates, you might turn this into a discussion of future training possibilities.)